maslesa/GitBot/README.md

  - Check commit history for a specific repository.

 ### AI-Powered Assistance
- - Get advice on new project ideas based on past repositories.
+ - Get advice on new project ideas based on past repositories and save answers in .txt file if user want it.
  - Generate structured README.md files using OpenAI's GPT-3.5 Turbo.

 ### README Automation